 semanticExtension (boolean)

 theme (ThemeLayerValue)primalSpace (ref. to PrimalSpaceLayer)

-dualSpace (ref. to DualSpaceLayer)

 The semanticExtension attribute is set as a boolean as it is simply an indication that there is Extension module with additional semantic information associated to the PrimalSpaceLayer.
 IndoorGML 2.0 maintain only the Navigation extension module (see Section 8.5), a boolean is considered enough to indicate its presence.
 This is however susceptible to evolve in the future (e.g. into a codeList).
 The theme attribute determines what type of representation of the model can be expected in the corresponding layer (e.g topographic).
 It comes in the form of a code list which tells whether the layer is of type Physical, Virtual, Tags or Unknown.